slinkydeveloper/flink/docs/content/docs/dev/configuration/overview.md

 dependencies {
     // --------------------------------------------------------------
     // Compile-time dependencies that should NOT be part of the
-    // shadow jar and are provided in the lib folder of Flink
+    // shadow (uber) jar and are provided in the lib folder of Flink
     // --------------------------------------------------------------
     implementation "org.apache.flink:flink-streaming-java:${flinkVersion}"
     implementation "org.apache.flink:flink-clients:${flinkVersion}"